Holiday House Cleaning Tips

 Trash: Put a kid in charge.
 Tell him he must make sweeps twice a day, or he'll turn into a lump of coal.
 And on Christmas morning, that kid is in charge of stationing trash bags in strategic areas where the unwrapping will commence.

-Trees and holiday plants: If you have a tween or teen, put her in charge of keeping the treeChristmas plants, and decorative greenery watered.
+Trees and holiday plants: If you have a tween or teen, let her be in charge of watering the treeChristmas plants, and decorative greenery.

 Fire: You or significant other.
 He also gets Christmas music and candle detail.